toUpperCase78/real-racing-3-vehicles/README.md

 ## My Outcomes

-1st part of my outcomes is available [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome1_rev2.ipynb), containing several data analyses **(revised for game version 9.0)**.
+1st Part of My Analysis is [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_analysis1_rev3.ipynb), containing several data analyses **(for game version 10.1)**.

-2st part of my outcomes is available [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome2_rev1.ipynb), containing more data analyses **(revised for game version 9.0)**.
+2st Part of My Analysis is [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome2_rev1.ipynb), containing more data analyses **(for game version 9.0)**.

-3rd part of my outcomes is available [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome3_rev1.ipynb), focusing on data visualization **(revised for game version 9.0)**.
+3rd Part of My Analysis is [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome3_rev1.ipynb), focusing on data visualization **(for game version 9.0)**.

 **All these studies have been carried out in IPython Shell.**

-**Since all these data analyses above were made for older version, new one will be implemented in the future!**
+**Since all these data analyses above were made for older version, new ones will be implemented in the future!**

 ## Notes